 2. Launch Debug

-Right-click the project in the Visual Studio Solution Explorer and choose the Debug item from the migFx sub-menu.
+Right-click the project in the Visual Studio Solution Explorer and choose the Debug item from the Hopp sub-menu.

 First Visual Studio will compile (build) the engine.
-But when it comes to setting up the debug session, Visual Studio needs the help of the Director.
-It is the Director that has an connection to the runtime environment and also the Director that knows in which track(s) the engine is actually running.
+But when it comes to setting up the debug session, Visual Studio needs the help of the Portal.
+It is the Portal that has a connection to the runtime environment and also the Portal that knows in which track(s) the engine is actually running.

-So, Visual Studio launches an instance the Director, and the Director will query the runtime environment to show you a dialog to select a track and what to debug in this track.
+So, Visual Studio connects to the Portal, and the Portal will query the runtime environment to show you a dialog to select a track and what to debug in this track.

-Visual Studio will now wait for you to make your selections and for the Director to do its magic and communicate back the id of the process to debug.
+Visual Studio will now wait for you to make your selections and for the Portal and the Runtime to do their magic and communicate back the id of the process to debug.

 3. Select Business Object

-Once the Director has received the necessary info from the runtime environment, you can select exactly what to debug from the dialog.
+Once the Visual Studio has received the necessary info from the Portal and Runtime, you can select exactly what to debug from the dialog.

 Firstly, if the engine is deployed to more than 1 track, you need to select the track in which you want to debug.

 Once the track is selected, you have several options to select what you want to debug in this track.
-These options are similar to the options in the Director to choose which Business Objects to export/import.
+These options are similar to the options in the Portal Operations to choose which Business Objects to export/import.

 4. Run the debug